 Terri has taught and choreographed as a guest artist at various dance schools in North Carolina.
 All the while, Terri has worked as an editor for publications such as Delta Air Lines’ Sky magazine, US Airways Magazine, AAA Traveler, and Conversations, the publication for Wells Fargo’s wealth investors.
 Her articles about dance, the arts and culture have been enjoyed by international readers.
 Terri lives in High Point, North Carolina with her husband of 32 years.
 She has three grown children who do not dance, so she loves to celebrate the performances and accomplishments of dancers everywhere.

 Abigail Ray Davidson is a dancer, teacher and choreographer originally from Burlington, NC.
-A recent graduate from the University of North Carolina School of the Arts, under the direction of Susan Jaffe, Abigail graduated with a BFA in Dance with a concentration in Contemporary.
+A graduate from the University of North Carolina School of the Arts, under the direction of Susan Jaffe, Abigail graduated with a BFA in Dance with a concentration in Contemporary.
 She has had the pleasure of performing original works by Patricia Casey, Brenda Daniels, and Juel D. Lane, worked in collaboration with Wayne McGregor Random Dance Company and has performed works by Merce Cunningham and Twyla Tharp.
-She has studied the techniques of Cunningham, Limón, Graham, Release, Horton, Cecchetti, ABT syllabus and Vaganova.
+She has studied the techniques of Cunningham, Limón, Graham, Release, Horton, Giordano Jazz, Cecchetti and ABT syllabus..
 Abigail has also taken various hip-hop, swing, broadway and jazz classes over the years.
-She began teaching in the UNCSA Preparatory Program in 2015 and became permanent faculty in 2016.
-Abigail has choreographed new works at Arts Evangelica in High Point NC, Arts Alive Fine Arts Studio and Burlington Dance Center in Burlington, NC.
+She began teaching in the UNCSA Preparatory Program in 2015 and became permanent faculty for the 2016-2017 academic year.
+Abigail has choreographed new works at Arts Evangelica in High Point NC, Arts Alive Fine Arts Studio and Burlington Dance Center in Burlington, NC and Greensboro Performing Arts where she currently works as the Greensboro Performing Arts Dance Company Director.

 Kaitlyn Moss is a graduate of Greensboro College, class of 2013.
 She has a B.A. in Theatre with an Acting Emphasis.
 She also completed minors in Music and Dance.
 For several years, she was an intern at The Green Room's Summer Shakespeare Theatre Institute in her hometown of Newton, NC.
 There she helped teach condensed versions of Shakespeare's works, culminating at a performance at the end of the week.
 Kaitlyn also completed an internship at Theatre West Virginia in 2011.
 Recently, she performed in the regional premier of "O Guru, Guru, Guru or why I don't want to go to yoga class with you."
 The show was originally produced at the Humana Festival for New American Plays.
 She is currently working with the Musical Theatre classes at GPA.